Gman-Superfly/AKIRA/README.md

 When you predict, you transform past into future.
 When you teach, you transform your implicit knowledge into explicit form, so another can transform it back into their implicit understanding.

-The action itself is ethereal—you only see the before and after, never the transformation itself.
+The action itself is ethereal, you only see the before and after, never the transformation itself.
 But the transformation is where understanding lives.

 ### Hope (The Conservation Law)

 In the myth, when Pandora's box was opened and all the evils flew out, one thing remained: Hope.

-In information terms: when you use a generator (a grammar, a model, a pattern), you produce instances—but *the generator is not consumed*.
+In information terms: when you use a generator (a grammar, a model, a pattern), you produce instances, but *the generator is not consumed*.
 You can always generate more.
 The capacity for generation is conserved.

 We call this "hope" because the word captures something clinical terms miss: *inexhaustibility*.
 A model that has learned can predict forever.
 A pattern that exists can instantiate indefinitely.
 This generative capacity is what remains after all specific instances have been produced.